holgerl/hilvl/README.md

 **Block comment**

 	/*
-	This is
+	This is a
-	a block
-	comment
+	block comment
 	*/

 is the same as

-	// This is
+	// This is a
-	// a block
-	// comment
+	// block comment

 **Comma arrays**